 What is a bone deformity?

-A bone deformity is a bone that is not the normal shape or size.
+A bone deformity is a deviation or distortion of the bone from its normal shape or size.
 It may also be positioned incorrectly which causes poor alignment.
 Bones may become deformed for many reasons.
 These include:

 - congenital (from birth)